June 19th, 2018

-While this latest study, and most of the research on our turmeric database is preclinical, there are reports of turmeric causing significant improvements in cerebrovascular dysfunction diseases such as Alzheimer’s.
-In a previous article titled, “Turmeric Produces ‘Remarkable’ Rocvery iin Alzheimer’s Patients,” we reported on the ability of turmeric to produce dramatic improvement in patients suffering from behavioral and psychological symptoms of dementia.
+While this latest study, and most of the research on GMI’s turmeric database is preclinical, there are reports of turmeric causing significant improvements in cerebrovascular dysfunction diseases such as Alzheimer’s disease.
+In a previous article titled “Turmeric Produces ‘Remarkable’ Rocvery in Alzheimer’s Patients,” we reported on the ability of turmeric to produce dramatic improvement in patients suffering from behavioral and psychological symptoms of dementia.

 As we discussed in the article, other documented Anti-Alzheimer’s disease mechanisms of turmeric include:

-- “Anti-inflammatory: Curcumin has been found to play a protective role against Î²-amyloid protein associated inflammation.
+- “Anti-inflammatory: Curcumin has been found to play a protective role against beta-amyloid protein associated inflammation.

 - Anti-oxidative: Curcumin may reduce damage via antioxidant properties.

-- Anti-cytotoxic: Curcumin appears to protect against the cell-damaging effects of Î²-amyloid proteins.
+- Anti-cytotoxic: Curcumin appears to protect against the cell-damaging effects of beta-amyloid proteins.